-Gearóid is director of the Global Legal Action Network where he is responsible for GLAN's legal actions and strategic growth.
-He is a Visiting Fellow at the Transnational Law Institute at Kings College London, an adjunct lecturer at the Irish Centre for Human Rights and formerly lectured at Lancaster University Law School.
+Gearóid is the founding director of the Global Legal Action Network (GLAN) where he is responsible for GLAN's legal actions and strategic growth.
+He is an adjunct lecturer at the Irish Centre for Human Rights and formerly lectured at Lancaster University Law School and was a visiting fellow at the Transnational Law Institute at Kings College London.
+Gearóid was educated at the National University of Ireland, Galway (LLB), University of Nottingham (LLM) where he also completed his doctorate which was funded by the Wellcome Trust.
 His academic research focuses on public international law, human rights and public health governance.
-He has worked directly with human rights groups in Palestine and Syria and provided legal support for numerous NGO's internationally.
-Gearóid was educated at the National University of Ireland, Galway (LLB), University of Nottingham (LLM) where he completed his doctorate and was funded by the Wellcome Trust.
 Gearóid has active links with the legal profession and is interested in new avenues in clinical legal education, especially within public international law and the use of technologies in pro bono legal work.

 Dr Rita Mota (Safeguarding Officer)

 Rita works on GLAN's climate change legal actions.
 She has a PhD in Law from King’s College London, an LLM from Católica Global School of Law, and a Law degree from the University of Lisbon.
 Her doctoral work focused on the relationship between international investment and the cultural rights of indigenous peoples.
 She is a Research Fellow at Oxford Saïd Business School, where she conducts research on business ethics.
 She is particularly interested in the human rights obligations of businesses, corporate moral agency, the ethics of corporate communications, and moral learning in organisations.
 She was a Visiting Lecturer in EU Law at King’s and a Teaching Assistant in Governance and Ethics at Oxford Saïd.
 She is a member of the Global Business and Human Rights Scholars Association.